-The paper is organized as follows.
-In Section~\ref{section_2} we discuss details of the studied samples and the experiment.
-In Section~\ref{section_3} and Section~\ref{section_4} we analyze the shape of the experimental $R(T)$ dependencies within framework of conventional mechanisms of SC fluctuations at RT.
-In Section~\ref{section_5} we discuss intrinsic mechanisms of RT broadening suggested by our experiment.
-Our results are discussed in Section~\ref{section_6}.
+The article is organized as follows.
+Section~\ref{section_2} discusses in detail the samples and the experimental setup used in the study.
+Section~\ref{section_3} and section~\ref{section_4} analyze the experimental data from a conventional SC fluctuation model perspective.
+Section~\ref{section_5} examines the mechanisms underlying the observed broadening in the RT based on the experimental results.
+Section~\ref{section_6} discusses the overall findings.